Making smart, confident investing decisions means having a plan — not just in the coming days but for the long term.

-Whether you’re still employed, have recently moved to a new employer, or lost a job due to the global coronavirus pandemic, you may participate in an employer-sponsored 401k plan as part of your retirement portfolio.
-One of the most widely used investment vehicles for retirement, 401k plans allow you to contribute to your future in a tax-friendly way.
+For many individuals, this includes participating in an employer-sponsored 401k plan as part of a retirement portfolio.
+One of the most widely used investment vehicles for retirement, 401k plans allow you to contribute to your future with tax efficiency.

-Helpful Tips to Optimize Your 401k Plan from a Stock Market Crash
+How to Protect Your 401(k) From a Stock Market Crash

 Trying to navigate uncertain times without setting financial goals and having a strategy can make volatile periods even more difficult to handle.
 If you don’t know how much you will need to have in your nest egg for retirement, it becomes difficult to assess how you are tracking for retirement, and how your portfolio might handle bear markets and recessions.

 In order to plan for retirement and establish long-term financial goals, you should consider several factors, such as:

 - How many years you anticipate working until you reach retirement